bennettpeter/leanfront-mobile/README.md

 ## Building

-- Clone from github.com bennettpeter/leanfront.git.
+- Clone from github.com bennettpeter/leanfront-mobile.git.
 - Run ./update_dependencies.sh.
 This will download 3 repositories and check out the appropriate branches / tags.
 - Download and install [Android Studio][studio].
-Also download the latest ndk and Cmake from within android studio.
-Look in the "Build" tab for a message about this.
-If you encounter this, switch to the requested NDK version.
-- Note the ndk version is referenced in the app/build.gradle file.
-You need to either download the version that is specified there or else update there to match the version you downloaded.
+- Look in the file app/build.gradle for the line like *ndkVersion '28.2.13676358'*.
+Install the specified ndk version from the menu Tools/SDKManager in App Studio.
+ALso install CMake from the SDK Tools.
+- Starting in November 2025 you need to use ndk 28 or higher to satisfy a Google Play Store requirement for 16K pages.
-- In the $HOME/Android directory create a link to the ndk, for example android-ndk -> Sdk/ndk/25.1.8937393
+- In the $HOME/Android directory create a link to the ndk, for example android-ndk -> Sdk/ndk/28.2.13676358
 - Run build_ffmpeg.sh.
 - Open the project in [Android Studio][studio].
-- Compile and deploy to your Android TV device (such as a Shield or Amazon fire stick).
+- Compile and deploy to your phone or tablet.
 - If you do not want to build this yourself, see [Installing Leanfront](#installing-leanfront).
 - Set up the backend in Settings on the first run.